 A celebrity narrator tells the Christmas story (I saw Kurt Russell’s performance!) and a huge choir and live orchestra perform Christmas classic songs.
 My description does nothing to capture the magnificence of this show – it really has to be seen to be believed!

-Last year the show was performed three times nightly from November 24th through December 30th.
-Because of its popularity, each show is ultra crowded and you have little chance of getting seats – unless you get a special Candlelight Processional Dining Package.
+Because of its popularity, each show is ultra crowded and you may have a hard time getting seats – unless you get a special Candlelight Processional Dining Package.

 The dining package includes a meal at one of Epcot’s table service restaurants and guaranteed seating for the show.
 Because of the incredible quality of the show, I suggest that your one table service meal be a Candlelight Processional Dining Package.

-Bonus Tip: Get a Bargain Family Portrait For Your Christmas Cards
+Bonus Tip: Get a Bargain Disney Christmas Picture